kanelai/stickerapp/README.md

 It follows the WhatsApp official "assets" folder format.: https://github.com/WhatsApp/stickers/tree/master/Android/app/src/main/assets

 For an example, refer to [Animals.stickerpack](Animals.stickerpack).
+Just rename it to ".zip" and extract it.